 Above: Duncan's left foot has been severed and the tendons (white strands) have been pulled out.
 The arrow indicates a deep gouge on the left side of the heel.
 Just behind and to the right of the foot is Duncan's right hand with missing fingers.
 The vertical arrow indicates where his thumb was cut off: Note the white tendon strand that has been pulled out.
 Top horizontal arrow indicates large mass of tendons that have likewise been pulled out.
 These injuries are consistent with a rotating machine that has broken and twisted the bone and joints at the same time.
 Finally, note the dark color of the injured surfaces, indicating that the injuries occurred long before the body was extracted from the ice

 Dr. Rabl took the above photograph shortly after Duncan's remains arrived at the Innsbruck Institute of Forensic Medicine on the morning of July 22, 2003, still fully frozen from cold storage at the funeral home.
 The plastic sack contains pieces of Duncan's limbs, including his entirely detached left knee, his left foot, and his right hand.
-Each piece has been sharply separated along the bone shafts, and not at the joints.
 Note the white tendon strands that have been pulled out.
 Finally, note how the pieces appear to be adhering together in a compact assembly, as though they were frozen in this position.